 - change in skin color (paler than usual or mildly bluish) or a rash

-- change in the sound of the baby's cry or excessive crying
+- change in the sound of your baby's cry or excessive crying

-- change in the baby's muscle tone — either seeming too stiff or especially floppy
+- change in your baby's muscle tone — either seeming too stiff or especially floppy

 - a slower or faster heart rate than usual

 - bulging or fullness of the "soft spot" on the baby's head

 - any type of behavior or appearance that concerns you

 If your older infant or child has fever, vomiting, a rash, trouble breathing, a change in skin color, feels like his or her heart is racing, or is very drowsy, irritable, or confused, call the doctor or get emergency medical care immediately.

 These signs don't necessarily mean a child has sepsis, but it's important to let the doctor know to make sure an infection is caught before it becomes worse.

 Reviewed by: Adalberto Torres Jr., MD